 The Center’s namesake, former U.S. Senator George LeMieux, recently released his new book "Florida Made: The 25 Most Important Figures Who Shaped the State."

-The 2017-2018 Freidheim Fellows were Ariana Fernandez and Sarah Murray, who researched issues concerning individual freedoms, values, rights, and religious liberties in the U.S.
+The 2019-2020 Freidheim Fellows are Benjamin DeHaan and Maria Landron who researched issues concerning freedoms, values, rights and liberties in the U.S.